-The U.S. ethanol industry makes an enormous contribution to the global animal feed supply.
-One-third of every bushel of grain that enters the ethanol process is enhanced and returned to the feed market, most often in the form of distillers grains (DDGS), corn gluten feed and corn gluten meal.
-Only the starch portion of the grain is made into food; the remaining protein, fat and fiber pass through the process.
-A modern dry-mill ethanol refinery produces approximately 2.8 gallons of ethanol and more than 17 pounds of distillers grains from a bushel of corn.
+The U.S. ethanol industry produces a tremendous amount of animal feed.
+In 2016, ethanol plants churned out more feed than the entire U.S. soybean crushing industry, one of the largest segments of the global feed market.
+One-third of every bushel of grain that enters the ethanol process is enhanced and returned to the feed market, most often in the form of distillers grains, corn gluten feed and corn gluten meal.
+Only the starch portion of the grain is made into ethanol; the remaining protein, fat and fiber pass through the process.
+These nutrient-dense co-products are fed to livestock, poultry and fish around the world.

 Historic Distillers Grains Production from U.S. Ethanol Biorefineries: